Rearrange members with file and type layout patterns

 You can configure multiple layout patterns to be applied in different contexts (for example, you can have different patterns for classes and interfaces).

-Within the patterns, you can specify matcher entries in the desired order as well as regions/groups, into which the matching items are wrapped/grouped.
+Within the patterns, you can specify matcher entries and snippets in the desired order, as well as regions/groups into which the matching items are wrapped/grouped.

 The algorithm of applying the current pattern set works as follows: